-Interest on the 2020 notes will accrue at the rate of 0.375% per annum; interest on the 2022 notes will accrue at the rate of 1.125% per annum; interest on the 2026 notes will accrue at the rate of 2.250% per annum; and interest on the 2030 notes will accrue at the rate of 3.000% per annum.
-We will pay interest on the fixed rate notes annually in arrears on November 21 of each year (each an interest payment date), beginning on November 21, 2019.
+Interest on the 2020 notes will accrue at the rate of $\bullet\%$ per annum; interest on the 2022 notes will accrue at the rate of $\bullet\%$ per annum; interest on the 2026 notes will accrue at the rate of $\bullet\%$ per annum; and interest on the 2030 notes will accrue at the rate of $\bullet\%$ per annum; and interest on the 2030 notes will accrue at the rate of $\bullet\%$ per annum.
+We will pay interest on the fixed rate notes annually in arrears on $\bullet$ of each year (each an interest payment date), beginning on $\bullet$ , 2019.
 We will pay interest to the holders of record of the fixed rate notes on the day falling one clearing system business day prior to such interest payment date, as applicable.
-Interest on the fixed rate notes will be paid to but excluding the relevant interest payment date.
 Interest on the fixed rate notes will accrue from the date of original issuance or, if interest has already been paid, from the date it was most recently paid.
-Interest on the fixed rate notes will be computed on the basis of the actual number of days in the period for which interest is being calculated and the actual number of days from and including the last date on which interest was paid on the fixed rate notes (or from November 21, 2018, if no interest has been paid on the fixed rate notes) to, but excluding, the next scheduled interest payment date.
-This payment convention is referred to as ACTUAL/ACTUAL (ICMA) (as defined in the rulebook of the International Capital Market Association).
-We will compute interest by rounding the resultant figure to the nearest sub-unit, half of any such sub-unit being rounded upwards.
+We will compute interest on the basis of a 360-day year consisting of twelve 30-day months, rounding the resultant figure to the nearest sub-unit, half of any such sub-unit being rounded upwards.
 Interest on the fixed rate notes will be calculated per €1,000 in principal amount of the fixed rate notes.